Is becoming a juggler right for me?

 How to become a Juggler

-There are workshops available in which expert jugglers will work with smaller groups on specific techniques and skills.
+There are workshops available in which expert jugglers and coaches will work with smaller groups on specific techniques and skills.
 There are also books, videos, dvd's, magazines, mentors, schools, clubs, and conventions.

 The most important part of acquiring the skills is practice.
 Juggling skills can take hours, weeks, months, or years to master.
 Some people have a knack for picking up the necessary skills quickly.